davidxuuts/yii2-jwt/README.md

 <a name="basicusage-creating"></a>
 ### 3. Creating

-Just use the builder to create a new JWT/JWS tokens:
+Just use `getToken` to create/issue a new JWT token:

 ```php
 $jwt = new davidxu\jwt\Jwt();